+- Members of the Board of Directors

 - The company's capital structure

 - Articles of association

 - Trade registry information

 - Financial statements

-- · General Assembly information
+- General Assembly information

 - Corporate governance practices

 - Appraisals and ratings

 - Annual reports

 - Independent audit reports

 10. Annual Report

 The annual report contains information listed in the Corporate Governance Principles and information required to be disclosed as per the relevant legislation.